Witiko/doctoral-thesis/main.md

 eventually distributed between different features, we repeated the experiment for different vector dimensionalities $D$. [@stefanik2019semantic, Section 3.3]

+We also developed two algorithms for determining if a token embedding feature should be negated, so that its value was one if and only if the token had the interesting property that was associated with the feature.
+We used our algorithms to show the probabilities $P(i ⇒ j)$ of the implications $i ⇒ j$ between the interesting properties $i$ and $j$ associated with the token embedding features. [@stefanik2019semantic, Section 3.7]

 #### Results

 We showed that for vector dimensionality $D = 30$, nouns, verbs, and